-J. Annual and Interim Written Affirmations of Compliance with Exchange Corporate Governance Requirements
+H. Annual and Interim Written Affirmations of Compliance with Exchange Corporate Governance Requirements

-The Exchange requires that listed companies file an Annual Written Affirmation each calendar year.
-FAQs about Section 303A Corporate Governance Standards can be found on the Exchange's website.
+The Exchange requires that listed companies file an Annual Written Affirmation and CEO Certification each calendar year.
+For information related to the Exchange's Corporate Governance requirements please refer to Part 8 of the Company Guide.

-- For Domestic companies, the Annual Written Affirmation is due no later than 30 days after the company's annual shareholders' meeting or, if no annual meeting is held, 30 days after the company's annual report is filed with the SEC.
-Domestic companies are also required to submit an Annual CEO Certification, which is incorporated in the Annual Written Affirmation, that confirms compliance with NYSE corporate governance rules. - FPIs are required to file an Annual Written Affirmation 30 calendar days after the company's annual report is filed with the SEC.
+The Annual Written Affirmation and CEO Certification are due no later than 30 days after the company's annual shareholders' meeting or, if no annual meeting is held, 30 days after the company's Annual Report is filed with the SEC.
 In addition, a listed company must file an Interim Written Affirmation promptly (within 5 business days) after any triggering event specified on that form.
-Domestic companies are not required to submit an Interim Written Affirmation for changes that occur within 30 days after the annual meeting if they are included in the Annual Written Affirmation.

-The Annual Written Affirmation and Annual CEO Certification are automatically created by Listing Manager and the Interim Written Affirmation can be created by a Listing Manager user.
-Please consult the Exchange if you believe an Annual Written Affirmation and Annual CEO Certification record needs to be created to allow for submission.
+The Annual Written Affirmation and CEO Certification are automatically created by Listing Manager and the Interim Written Affirmation can be created by a Listing Manager user.
+Please consult the Exchange if you believe an Annual Written Affirmation and CEO Certification record needs to be created to allow for submission.

-K. Change in Executive Officers
+I. Change in Officers

-In addition to reporting changes to the board of directors via a Written Affirmation, prompt notice is required to be given to the Exchange of any change in executive officers pursuant to Section 204.10 of the Listed Company Manual.
+In addition to reporting changes to the board of directors via a Written Affirmation, prompt notice is required to be given to the Exchange of any change in officers pursuant to Section 921 of the Company Guide.
 These changes should be reported to the company's Listings representative so that contact information can be updated.
 Please also note that a change in officer may trigger the Exchange's Timely Alert/Material News Policy.

-L. Transactions Requiring Supplemental Listing Applications
+J. Transactions Requiring Supplemental Listing Applications

-A listed company is required to file a Supplemental Listing Application ("SLAP") to seek authorization from the Exchange for a variety of corporate events, including:
+A listed company is required to file a Supplemental Listing Application ("SLAP") to seek authorization from the Exchange for a variety of corporate events including:

-- Issuance (or reserve for issuance) of additional shares of a listed security; - Issuance (or reserve for issuance) of additional shares of a listed security that are issuable upon conversion of another security, whether or not the convertible security is listed on the Exchange; - Change in corporate name, state of incorporation, or par value; and/or - Listing a new security (e.g., new preferred stock, second class of stock, or bond).
+- Issuance of additional shares of a listed security; - Issuance of additional shares of a listed security that are issuable upon conversion of another security, whether or not the convertible security is listed on the Exchange; - Issuance of a new class of security in substitution for a previously listed class of security; and/or - Change in country/state of incorporation.

-No additional shares of a listed security, or any security convertible into the listed security, may be issued until the Exchange has authorized a SLAP.
-Such authorization is required prior to issuance, regardless of whether the security is to be registered with the SEC, including if conversion is not possible until a future date.
+No additional shares of a listed security may be issued until the Exchange has authorized a SLAP.
+Such authorization is required prior to issuance, regardless of whether the security is to be registered with the SEC.
 The Exchange requests at least two weeks to review and authorize all SLAPs.
-It is recommended that a SLAP be submitted electronically through Listing Manager as soon as a listed company's board approves a transaction.
+It is recommended that a SLAP be submitted electronically through Listing Manager to the Exchange as soon as a listed company's board approves a transaction.

-Section 703 of the Listed Company Manual provides additional information on the timing and content of SLAPs.
-Domestic companies should also give particular attention to Sections 303A.08, 312.03 and 313 of the Listed Company Manual (see Shareholder Approval and Voting Rights Requirements below).
-Generally, FPIs may follow home country practice in lieu of these requirements.
+Sections 301 through 333 of the Company Guide provide additional information on the timing and content of SLAPs.
+Domestic companies should give particular attention to Sections 711, 712, 713 and 122 of the Company Guide (see Shareholder Approval and Voting Rights Requirements below).
+Generally, FIIs may follow home country practice in lieu of these requirements.
 Please consult the Exchange if you have any questions.

-M. Related Party Transactions
+K. Related Party Transactions